-Further information related to the acquisitions of Infor's EAM business is presented below.
+Further information related to the acquisitions of ETQ is presented below.
 The other acquisitions are individually assessed as immaterial from a group perspective which is why only aggregated information is presented.
 The analysis of the acquired net assets is preliminary and the fair value might be subject to change.

 Contingent considerations are recognised to fair value (level 3 according to definition in IFRS 13) each reporting period and based on the latest relevant forecast for the acquired company.
 The valuation method is unchanged compared to the previous period.
-The estimated liability for contingent considerations amounted to 136.2 MEUR (131.6) as of 31 December, whereof the fair value adjustment in 2021 amounted to 54.3 MEUR (69.2).
+The estimated liability for contingent considerations amounted to 162.1 MEUR (136.2) as of 31 December, whereof the fair value adjustment in 2022 amounted to 16.7 MEUR (54.3).
 In connection with the valuation of contingent considerations the assets acquired and liabilities assumed in the purchase price allocation are reviewed.
 Any indication of impairment due to the revaluation of contingent considerations is considered and adjustments are made to off-set the impact from revaluation.

-Acquisitions analysis
+Acquisitions analysis Acquisition of ETQ